csBenClarkson/url-shortener/README.md

 go mod tidy
 ```

-4. Run the server with default settings
+4. Run the server with default settings and password
 ```
-go run .
+SHORTENER_SECRET=<YOUR_PASSWORD> go run .
 ```

 ## Usage